-Arjen Hoekstra1, Helmut Prendinger2, Nikolaus Bee3, Dirk Heylen1, and Mitsuru Ishizuka4
+Arjen Hoekstra, Helmut Prendinger, Nikolaus Bee, Dirk Heylen, and Mitsuru Ishizuka

-1 Computer Science, Human Media Interaction University of Twente, PO Box 217, 7500 AE Enschede The Netherlands a.h.hoekstra@student.utwente.nl,heylen@cs.utwente.nl

-2 National Institute of Informatics

-2-1-2 Hitotsubashi, Chiyoda-ku, Tokyo 101-8430, Japan

-helmut@nii.ac.jp

-3 Institute of Computer Science, University of Augsburg Eichleitnerstr.
-30, D-86135 Augsburg, Germany nikolaus.bee@gmail.com

-4 Graduate School of Information Science and Technology, University of Tokyo 7-3-1 Hongo, Bunkyo-ku, Tokyo 113-8656, Japan ishizuka@i.u-tokyo.ac.jp
+National Institute of Informatics 2-1-2 Hitotsubashi, Chiyoda-ku, Tokyo 101-8430, Japan helmut@nii.ac.jp Computer Science, Human Media Interaction University of Twente, PO Box 217, 7500 AE Enschede The Netherlands a.h.hoekstra@student.utwente.nl, heylen@cs.utwente.nl Institute of Computer Science, University of Augsburg Eichleitnerstr.
+30, D-86135 Augsburg, Germany Graduate School of Information Science and Technology, University of Tokyo 7-3-1 Hongo, Bunkyo-ku, Tokyo 113-8656, Japan ishizuka@i.u-tokyo.ac.jp

 Abstract.
-This research proposes an interactive presentation system that employs eye gaze as an intuitive and unobtrusive input modality.
-Eye movements are an excellent clue to users' attention, visual interest, and preference.
-By analyzing and interpreting eye behavior in real-time, our system can adapt to the current (visual) interest state of the user, and thus provide a more personalized and 'attentive' experience of the presentation.
-The system implements a virtual presentation room, where research content is presented by a team of two highly realistic 3D agents in a dynamic and interactive way.
+This research proposes 3D graphical agents in the role of virtual presenters with a new type of functionality - the capability to process and respond to visual attention of users communicated by their eye movements.
+Eye gaze is an excellent clue to users' attention, visual interest, and visual preference.
+Using state-of-the-art non-contact eye tracking technology, eye movements can be assessed in a unobtrusive way.
+By analyzing and interpreting eye behavior in real-time, our proposed system can adapt to the current (visual) interest state of the user, and thus provide a more personalized, context-aware, and 'attentive' experience of the presentation.
+The system implements a virtual presentation room, where research content of our institute is presented by a team of two highly realistic 3D agents in a dynamic and interactive way.
 A small preliminary study was conducted to investigate users' gaze behavior with a non-interactive version of the system.
-A demo video based on our system was awarded as the best application of life-like agents at the GALA event in 2006.5
+A demo video based on our system was awarded as the best application of life-like agents at the GALA event in $2006.^{1}$